Berkeley-CS61B/website-sp24/labs/lab01/mac.md

 ## A. Setup

-1. Install the Xcode Command Line Tools through your terminal (it should already be available on macOS - try using the search feature/Finder to find it):
+1. Install the Xcode Command Line Tools through your terminal by running this command (it should already be available on macOS - try using the search feature/Finder to find it):

     ```shell
     xcode-select --install